Head of state Muhammad Hosni Mubarak

 Torture and other ill-treatment

-Torture and other ill-treatment of security detainees and criminal suspects were systematic in police stations, prisons and SSI detention centres and, for the most part, committed with impunity.
-In some instances, police assaulted suspects openly and in public as if unconcerned about possible consequences.
-In other instances, police were reported to have threatened victims against lodging complaints.
-In April, the Interior Ministry agreed to pay a total of 10 million Egyptian pounds (US$1.76 million) as compensation to 840 members of Gamaa Islamiya, an Islamist group, who had been tortured; however, no action is known to have been taken against those responsible for their torture.
+Torture and other ill-treatment of detainees were systematic in police stations, prisons and SSI detention centres and, for the most part, committed with impunity.
+In some cases, police were reported to have threatened victims against lodging complaints.
+In rare cases, however, alleged torturers were prosecuted.

 Deaths in custody

-At least four people were alleged to have died in custody as a result of torture or other ill-treatment.
+At least four people died in custody, apparently as a result of torture or other ill-treatment, according to reports.

 The authorities maintained curbs on freedom of expression and the media.
-Politically sensitive reports were suppressed.
-Candidates for parliamentary elections using slogans deemed to be religious were disqualified.
-Government critics faced prosecution on criminal defamation charges.
-Independent TV channels and programmes that criticized the authorities were taken off the air or suspended.
-Books and foreign newspapers were censored if they commented on issues that the authorities considered sensitive or threatening to national security.
+Journalists and bloggers who criticized the government were harassed, including with arrest and by being prosecuted on defamation charges.
+Books and foreign newspapers were censored if they commented on issues that the government considered taboo or a threat to national security.